 Interactive map of the area:

-And here is the map of Israel Aquarium:
+Here is the map of the Israel Aquarium:

 Note: you can click on the map to enlarge it.

 The Israel Aquarium is situated in one big building.
 The structure is divided into thirteen different spaces.
-And they are all placed conveniently on a circular trail.
-Completing this trail takes about one and a half hours.
+And they are all placed conveniently on a loop trail.
+Completing this trail takes about two hours.

 Directions

-If driving, either enter the “Israel Aquarium” or the address mentioned above into the navigation app.
+If driving, enter the “Israel Aquarium” or the above address into the navigation app.
 Moreover, there are many free parking spaces near the entrance.

-If you arrive by public transport, here is a link to Moovit, where the endpoint is already set.
-Thus change the starting point to your location, and you will get the updated directions.
+If you arrive by public transport, here is a link to Moovit, where the endpoint is set.
+Thus, change the starting point to your location, and you will get the updated directions.
 Also, I want to mention the train station near the zoo (named after the zoo).
-Walking from the train station to the aquarium will take around 10 – 15 minutes.
+Walking from the train station to the aquarium will take 10 – 15 minutes.

 Opening Hours